Asthma and Flu

 - Egg-free vaccines are now available for those ages 18 to 49 who have severe egg allergies.

-- High-dose vaccines are meant for the elderly and may better protect them from the flu.
+- High-dose vaccines are meant for those age 65 and older and may better protect them from the flu.

 How Do Flu Vaccines Work in People With Asthma?